Rehabilitation for a Child with a Brain Tumor

 Bringing home your child after treatment for a brain tumor is a milestone event.
 But it's not the end of the treatment journey.
 After brain tumor treatment, it's normal for a child to have after-effects.
-For instance, your child may have trouble talking, walking normally, or swallowing.
-Rehab therapy can lessen these problems.
-Therapy can also help your child turn to normal activities, such as attending school.
-Children's brains are able to form new connections.
-As a result, children can often recover neurological functions that were affected by a brain tumor.
+Your child may have trouble talking, walking, or swallowing.
+Rehabilitation (rehab) therapy can help with these problems.
+Rehab can also help your child return to normal activities, such as taking care of their body, interacting with friends, and attending school.
+Children's brains are able to form new connections as they heal.
+With time, a child can often recover neurological functions that were affected by a brain tumor.

 It's important to know what lies ahead for your child and the rest of your family.
-Understanding the rehabilitation (rehab) process may ease some worries for the next step in the recovery process.
+Understanding the rehab process may help ease some worries about the next step in your child's recovery.

-Types of therapy your child may need include:
+Types of rehab therapy your child may need include:

 Retraining of thinking skills

 Attention and memory can be affected by a brain tumor.
 Children can start to regain these thinking skills by doing simple exercises in workbooks, puzzles, and games.
 They can improve their ability to analyze and solve problems.
 Be sure to choose workbooks that are meant for your child's age.
 Make sure the exercises aren't too hard or too easy.
 These workbooks can be found at most retail stores and at teacher-supply outlets.
 Talk about the exercises with your child's healthcare provider before starting them.